 At Central Christian Elementary, it is our goal to develop academically prepared students through a Christ-centered education and to help them develop a Biblical worldview.
-The Bible and the teachings of Jesus Christ are woven into the total educational program through grade level curriculum (most, but not all, of our curriculum is from biblical worldview publishers), our music and art program, physical education, weekly chapels, service-learning projects, etc.
+The Bible and the teachings of Jesus Christ are woven into the total educational program through grade-level curriculum.
+Most, but not all, of our curriculum is from biblical worldview publishers.
+Our worldview carries throughout our music and art program, physical education, weekly chapels, service-learning projects, etc.

 Other things you might like to know about us:

-Music programs are always a delight and occur K-12 at Christmas time and then K-5 again in the spring.
+- Music programs are always a delight and occur at Christmas time and then again in the spring.

 At Central we like to have fun in other ways too!
 Some of our elementary celebrations include:

-Kindergarten Exploration and First Grade Preview in March
+- Kindergarten Exploration & First Grade Preview in March